 Communication During Emergencies

-Effective communication is crucial during emergencies.
+Effective communication is crucial during emergencies, especially if you don’t speak the local language.

 Local Language: